ashwin-py/Intel_image_classification/README.md

 had ~91% validation accuracy.

 ## Deployment
-Deployed using Flask and Using MobileNetV3 model.
+Webpage using Streamlit and deployed in heroku